C string handling: Terminology

+Headers

 Most of the functions that operate on C strings are declared in the string.h header (cstring in C++), while functions that operate on C wide strings are declared in the wchar.h header (cwchar in C++).
 These headers also contain declarations of functions used for handling memory buffers; the name is thus something of a misnomer.

 Functions declared in string.h are extremely popular since, as a part of the C standard library, they are guaranteed to work on any platform which supports C. However, some security issues exist with these functions, such as potential buffer overflows when not used carefully and properly, causing the programmers to prefer safer and possibly less portable variants, out of which some popular ones are listed below.
 Some of these functions also violate const-correctness by accepting a const string pointer and returning a non-const pointer within the string.
 To correct this, some have been separated into two overloaded functions in the C++ version of the standard library.